Co-debtor, guarantor, and rental insurance in Colombia: differences and which one is better

 ❓ What happens if the co-debtor cannot pay when needed?

 The owner would have to initiate a legal process to collect, which in Colombia can be slow and expensive.
-That is precisely the advantage of the policy: the insurance company has guaranteed solvency and the claims process is more predictable.
+That is precisely the advantage of the policy: the insurance company has guaranteed solvency and the claim process is more predictable.
 A co-debtor with assets on paper is not the same as available liquidity.

 Comments